Showing posts with label Memoirs. Show all posts

 The Tuskegee Airmen and Stewart were motivated to prove these bigots wrong.
 During one of his 42 combat flights, Stewart shot down three German planes.
 The Squadron later handily won a national military aerial competition that highlighted flying, shooting, and bombing skills.

-Returning to the US was a return to the same world of prejudice and closed doors.
-His 332nd Fighter Group Squadron was stationed in Lockbourne Air Force Base outside of Columbus, Ohio, the first air base not under the supervision of white officers.
-During that period, Stewart wa forced tobail out of his plane, landing in the backwoods of Appalachia (Butcher Hollow, to be exact, home of Loretta Lynn).
+During one flight in that period, Stewart was forced to bail out of his danaged plane, landing in the backwoods of Appalachia (Butcher Hollow, to be exact, home of Loretta Lynn).
 There he found kind mountain people who cleaned his wounds, gave him moonshine to ease the pain, and helped get him to a doctor.
-Fifty-seven years later he returned to see his new friends there and to serve as Grand Marshall of the Van Lear Town Celebration parade.
+Fifty-seven years later he returned to see his old friends still living there and serve as Grand Marshall of the Van Lear Town Celebration parade.

 After leaving the military, Stewart found commercial airlines such as Pan Am and TWA, while advertising for former military airmen, told him there were no openings him as a pilot.
 At Pan Am, he was told by their personnel manager: